ggerganov/llama.cpp/README.md

 #### Images
 We have two Docker images available for this project:

-1. `ghcr.io/ggerganov/llama.cpp:full`: This image includes both the main executable file and the tools to convert LLaMA models into ggml and convert into 4-bit quantization.
+1. `ghcr.io/ggerganov/llama.cpp:full`: This image includes both the main executable file and the tools to convert LLaMA models into ggml and convert into 4-bit quantization. (platforms: `linux/amd64`, `linux/arm64`)
-2. `ghcr.io/ggerganov/llama.cpp:light`: This image only includes the main executable file.
+2. `ghcr.io/ggerganov/llama.cpp:light`: This image only includes the main executable file. (platforms: `linux/amd64`, `linux/arm64`)

+Additionally, there the following images, similar to the above:

+- `ghcr.io/ggerganov/llama.cpp:full-cuda`: Same as `full` but compiled with CUDA support. (platforms: `linux/amd64`)
+- `ghcr.io/ggerganov/llama.cpp:light-cuda`: Same as `light` but compiled with CUDA support. (platforms: `linux/amd64`)
+- `ghcr.io/ggerganov/llama.cpp:full-rocm`: Same as `full` but compiled with ROCm support. (platforms: `linux/amd64`, `linux/arm64`)
+- `ghcr.io/ggerganov/llama.cpp:light-rocm`: Same as `light` but compiled with ROCm support. (platforms: `linux/amd64`, `linux/arm64`)

+The GPU enabled images are not currently tested by CI beyond being built.
+They are not built with any variation from the ones in the Dockerfiles defined in [.devops/](.devops/) and the Gitlab Action defined in [.github/workflows/docker.yml](.github/workflows/docker.yml).
+If you need different settings (for example, a different CUDA or ROCm library, you'll need to build the images locally for now).

 #### Usage